PhenomML/Stats285_F23/hw3_instructions.md

 This assignment expects you to already have a free GitHub account.

+1. Open a terminal window on your laptop.

+2. Issue the following command: `git clone https://github.com/adonoho/Stats285_hw3`

+3. Change directory to `Stats285_hw3`.

 1. Login to FarmShare.

 2. Issue the following command: `git clone https://github.com/adonoho/Stats285_hw3`